chadwhitaker/numbar-docs/README.md

 <img src="http://i.imgur.com/7tO6Mxm.png" alt="" width="421">

 Next, make this JSON publically available online and accessible from a URL.
 You'll want to visit your JSON URL to verify your important metric is displaying correctly.

-(Note: You can always secure this endpoint using Basic Auth.
-[Learn More](#security-basic-auth))
+You can always secure this endpoint using Basic Auth.
+[Learn More](#security-basic-auth)

 Finally, copy the URL for your remote JSON page and paste it in the “Endpoint” setting inside of the Numbar app preferences: